|Source||Satisfaction and Progress in Open-Ended Work|

 So the author wants to figure out what kinds of structures we can build and implement to help us in open-ended work.

 However, when the author did this, he felt uneasy, as his deep stretches of work didn't necessarily correlate with progress towards his true goals.
-And it didn't answer "evaluative" questions like should he have written on that topic, should he write on the same topic tomorrow or something else. - It's similar to deontological imperatives - in certain deontological worldviews a lie is never justified, telling the truth is always correct.
+And it didn't answer "evaluative" questions like should he have written on that topic or should he write on the same topic tomorrow. - It's similar to deontological imperatives - in certain deontological worldviews a lie is never justified, telling the truth is always correct.
 Similarly a creative focused session is always good, in and of itself.
 I wonder what the virtue ethics version of this would be?
 Practice the virtues of the creatives?

-Instead of only using a "butt in chair" heuristic, we can combine this with other signals to build an error-correction mechanism.
+Instead of only using a "butt in chair" heuristic, we can combine this with other signals to build a more accurate error-correction mechanism.
 Medium term achievement goals can provide feedback to the daily execution style tasks.

-For instance, if I have a goal of publishing a novel by the end of the year, and I've been putting my butt in the chair repeatedly, I should reflect on the progress I've made towards getting my book published.
+For instance, if I have a goal of publishing a novel by the end of the year, and I've been putting my butt in the chair repeatedly, I can reflect on the progress I've made towards getting my book published.
 If the daily execution tasks aren't coalescing into a chapter, I might shift my focus to writing a different chapter, doing more background research, or something else.

 The mindset of open ended work is gentler, more enigmatic than execution mode, and occasionally provides amazing moments of clarity and insight.